Athletes

 Courtney Ryan

-She is a graduate of the University of Arizona where she also serves as a Volunteer Assistant Basketball Coach for the women’s wheelchair basketball team which also allows her to continue to train for the U.S. Women’s National Team.
+She is a graduate of the University of Arizona where she also serves as a Volunteer Assistant Basketball Coach for the women’s wheelchair basketball team which also allows her to continue to train for the U.S. Women’s National Team in the Tucson, AZ area.
 She is a native of the greater San Diego region.

 Courtney had played professionally in Australia in the Women’s National Wheelchair Basketball League (Sydney Metro Blues) prior to her position at her alma mater.